 A few tips on location

 An ideal spot for the shed is already level, so you don’t have to tamper with grading the soil.
 Also, choose a spot that doesn’t collect water, as this will keep your shed dry and free of mould.
-Before you lay the base, remove the grass from the area and pack the soil down using a dirt tamper.
+Before you lay the base, remove the grass from the area, and pack the soil down using a dirt tamper.
 Pour 5-6 cm of gravel in the area to help drain the water underneath, as this prevents the shed floor from becoming soggy.

 Without a solid garden shed foundation, not only your risk damage to your garden shed, but also causing injury to yourself and others who may use it.
-Even if you make the superstructure sturdy, if the foundation is unstable, the weight of the roof as well as the stored items, might cause structural defects which could’ve been easily prevented with better base prep work.
+Even if you make the superstructure sturdy, if the foundation is unstable, the weight of the roof as well as the stored items, might cause structural defects that could’ve been easily prevented with better base prep work.